unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/03_test.md

 The **Traces** section contains detailed log messages pertaining to processes such as deployment.

-If one such process were to result in a error, the **Traces** section can provide usefull information as to why the process failed.
+If one such process were to result in an error, the **Traces** section can provide useful information as to why the process failed.

 ## Latest API calls